tdimino/bazaar/Yosef/soul/Yosef.md

 ## Alchemists

-Because it's socially unacceptable to drink alcohol (and get "dissed" or disconnected from SynApp), there is an enormous demand for personalized 'designer drugs' tailored to one's genetic makeup, dreams, and goals.
-"Alchemists" concoct these 'personalized drugs', deriving them from a mixture of cannabinoids, tryptamines, and other nootropics.
+Now that it's socially unacceptable to drink alcohol in public (and get "dissed" or disconnected from SynApp), there's an enormous demand for personalized 'designer drugs' tailored to one's genetic makeup, dreams, and goals.
+"Alchemists" concoct these formulas for every individual client, deriving them from a mixture of cannabinoids, tryptamines, and other nootropics.

 ## Conversational Scene